Abhijeettambe2002/RockPaperScissors/ReadMe.md

 # MyGames

+# MyGames

-MyGames is a Django-based web application designed to manage and display game scores.
-This project includes user authentication, score management, and a simple admin interface.
+MyGames is a comprehensive Django-based web application designed to manage and display game scores.
+This project features robust user authentication, efficient score management, and an intuitive admin interface.
+Users can enjoy different game modes, track their scores in real-time, and compete on  leaderboard.

 ## Table of Contents